GwenLegate/FederatedLearningBaselines/README.md

 * [FedAvgM](https://arxiv.org/pdf/1909.06335.pdf)
 * [FedADAM](https://arxiv.org/pdf/2003.00295.pdf)

+All baselines can be used in combination with [WSM](https://proceedings.mlr.press/v232/legate23a/legate23a.pdf) by setting `--wsm=1`

 Baselines are selected using the `--fed_type` option.
-The default is FedAvg
+The default is FedAvg.

 ### Hyper-parameters and Results